• Aug 25, 2025

 Step 9: Enter the plane

-Look for your seat on the plane as given on your ticket.
+Find your seat on the plane as shown on your ticket.
 You can also ask any of the crew members for help.
 Usually, the crew members are busy, but if you ask them, they will quickly help you and point in the direction of your row, and you can easily find your seat.

 Step 10: Stow your carry-on and settle